Top 7 Hospitality Design Trends That Will Matter in 2022

 LEED, (Leadership in Energy and Environmental Design) scores help determine how green a building is and provides a framework for healthy, energy-efficient and cost-saving “green” buildings.

-With almost 50 percent of millennials stating that climate change is the world’s biggest problem, you can expect these concerns to flow into purchasing choices.
+With almost 50 percent of millennials stating that climate change is the world’s biggest problem, you can expect these concerns to flow into hotel booking choices.

-Any hotelier with the wherewithal to “get green” not only stands to save on longterm costs (energy, water, etc) but will gain traction with a passionate, environmentally conscious consumer segment.
+Any hotelier that can “go green” not only stands to save on long-term costs (energy, water, etc) but will gain traction with a passionate, environmentally conscious consumer segment.

 6. Preparing Business Guests for Longer Stays

 Many hotels are no longer marketing themselves for just one or two-night stays.
 Now it’s becoming more about extended stays or long weekends.